 SPOTLIGHT ON AN APPROACH: The Connecticut Digital Credential Ecosystem Initiative—a network of companies, community colleges, government agencies, and other stakeholders, led by the Business-Higher Education Forum (BHEF)—aims to develop new pathways to digital careers, particularly for individuals unemployed due to COVID-19.
 This initiative is likely to benefit an estimated 2,200 learners.
 The BHEF will help community colleges issue industry-validated credentials to support career pathways across Connecticut and the surrounding region.
 Participating employers will approve the knowledge, skills, and abilities for these credentials by building a recruitment and hiring pipeline for students who complete the course.40

 • ENGAGE: Start by rethinking the way you manage your workforce.
-Changing the talent management approach from a “supply chain” of static job descriptions and linear career paths toward defining and organizing the work and the workforce is an important aspect that can define the areas most necessary for training.
+Changing the talent management approach from a “supply chain” of static job descriptions and linear career paths towards defining and organising the work and the workforce is an important aspect that can define the areas most necessary for training.

 • INVOLVE/EVOLVE: Take inventory of the skills and capabilities within your current workforce.
 It can be a critical step for making the transformation, which many manufacturers may have missed capturing.